BEFORE & AFTER INTERIORS PORTFOLIO

 AFTER: A Peaceful Place

 Continuity and proportions were keys to making this an inviting living space.
-And, the cast stone fireplace enhances the comfortable atmosphere for all.
+And, the cast concrete fireplace mantle by Solus Decor enhances the comfortable atmosphere for all.
 Conversation, a good book or just watching a film, this is a peaceful place to spend time alone or with family and friends.

 BEFORE: Basic Utility Room